 - There are many different ways your pension could be calculated and paid out.
 Run many scenarios, based on retirement date and age to determine when your pension ‘maxes’ out, how much your monthly amount and lump sum option grows by waiting, or drops by taking early.

-- Remember to complete your pension start forms, before you want the pension to start, with Willis Towers Watson.
+- Remember to complete your pension start forms, before you want the pension to start.

-3 Successful Secrets of a Harley Retirement / Severance
+3 Successful Secrets of a Retirement from Harley-Davidson

-- If you are part of the Harley-Davidson Management Deferred Compensation Plan project out your future distributions.
+- If you are part of the Management Deferred Compensation Plan project out your future distributions.